bcd007/O365Scripts/ReadMe.md

-# PowerShell Script for comparing O365 Groups to a set of known criteria
+# PowerShell Scripts To Help Manage O365

-## Functionality
+## Scripts

-- Retrieve O365 Groups that do not meet a given criteria
+**Get-O365AlertsUsingGraph.ps1**:
-- Update a SharePoint Online list with the names and data from the group
+Script to retrieve O365 service alerts and write the alert data to a specified SharePoint/Teams list using only GraphAPI

-- Keep track of the number of days a group has been non compliant
+Get-Help .\Get-O365AlertsUsingGraph.ps1 -full